datamatiker2018/Week-11/README.md

 Methods are, like attributes, defined as _members_ of a class.

 This is the very foundation of all object oriented programming.
 While it might seem redundant for now, with our small arbitrary examples, you'll come to learn that objects are **very** powerful tools indeed.

-_Note: "context" may be synonymous with "scope" in some cases, but don't worry too much about it._

 # Signature [signature]